Accountability, Research, and Measurement

 1. The applicant reviews the Instructions for Conducting Research in Pasco County Schools.

-2. The applicant completes and submits the Application to Conduct Research in Pasco Country Schools, the IRB Applicant Agreement , and all attachments listed on the Research Application Checklist .
+2. The applicant completes and submits the PCS_Application to Conduct Research and the PCS_Instructions for Conducting Research with PCS and IRB Applicant Agreement, and all attachments listed on the PCS_Application to Conduct Research.

 3. Internal District Reviewers and the IRB Committee will formally review the request.

-5. The approval is pending the execution of the district data use agreement.
+5. The approval or approval with conditions will be pending the execution of the district data agreement (and other agreements), and the complete review of consent forms.

-6. The district’s data use agreement is valid for the duration listed in the IRB approval letter received by the IRB applicant (e.g., 1 year).
+7. The district’s data use agreement is valid for the duration listed in the IRB approval letter received by the IRB applicant (i.e., 1 year).

 The Instructional Review Board (IRB) for approved research applications will be valid for 1 year.
-Researchers seeking IRB extensions must submit an Instructional Review Board Extension Application .
+Researchers seeking IRB extensions must submit an PCS_Instructional Review Board Extension Application.

 Please contact the Office for Accountability, Research, and Measurement at 813-794-2343 with any questions about the external application processes.